 Can you go from Hong Kong to Macau?

 You can easily go from Hong Kong to Macau, by taking a ferry from the western shore of Kowloon, which generally takes under an hour.
 To simplify things even more, you can use Hong Kong currency to buy things in Macau, and most travelers who are able to enter Hong Kong without a visa can also do the same thing for Macau.

 How long is the ferry ride from Hong Kong to Macau?

 As a general rule, the ferry ride from Hong Kong to Macau takes about 50-60 minutes.
 However, depending on how close or far away you’re staying from the ferry terminal in Hong Kong, you’ll need to factor this into your total transit time.
 Still, Macau is most definitely a day trip from Hong Kong—don’t worry about that.

 Macau is absolutely worth visiting from Hong Kong, whether or not you gamble, and not just because it’s such an easy trip to make for the day.
 For me, the Portuguese-colonial architecture (and Portuguese-fusion cuisine) alone are worth the time and trouble (which, let’s be honest, aren’t really much).

 The Bottom Line

-As you can see reading about my day trip from Hong Kong to Macau, you don’t have to be a gambler to enjoy the so-called “Vegas of China.”
+As you can see reading about my Macau day trip from Hong Kong, you don’t have to be a gambler to enjoy the so-called “Vegas of China.”
 In fact, I found Macau downright magical, thanks to its Portuguese-colonial heritage, interesting cuisine and profoundly photogenic quality.
 Whether you visit Macau from Hong Kong like I did, or stay a night here, I have a feeling you’ll have a similar experience—so you as you follow this Macau itinerary.
 Need extra help planning out your Asia adventure?
 Hire me as your Travel Coach—and let me sweat the details!